Myth #1: Life insurance policies don’t pay out

 Myth #3: I don’t need life insurance because I don’t have children

-While it’s an important benefit of life insurance, it’s not the only thing your policy will offer.
+While an important benefit of life insurance is to provide security for your children should you pass away, it’s not the only thing your policy will offer.
 You can also use life insurance to cover:

 - Your mortgage repayments, if you and your partner have purchased a property